Police chase: Driver flees at high speeds on 5 Freeway north from Los Angeles

 He continued on the 5 in light traffic northbound, driving through the Newhall Pass and Santa Clarita and heading toward the Grapevine.

 Note: At that point, AIR7 HD was unable to continue following the chase over the mountains at night for flight-safety reasons.
-CHP ground units remained close behind the driver as they headed toward the Grapevine.
+CHP ground units remained close behind the driver as they headed toward the Grapevine about an hour after the chase began.

 Police chase: Driver flees at high speeds on 5 Freeway north from Los Angeles